prettier/prettier-eslint/README.md

 The options to pass for formatting with `prettier`.
 If not provided, `prettier-eslint` will attempt to create the options based on the `eslintConfig` (whether that's provided or derived via `filePath`.

+#### disableLog (?Boolean)

+When there's an error, `prettier-eslint` will log it to the console.
+To disable this behavior you can either pass `disableLog` as an option to the call to `format` or you can set: `format.options.disableLog = true` to disable it "globally."

 ## Inspiration

 - [`prettier`][prettier]